Blog > Compilation Engagement > Compilation Engagement in Canada: Guide for SMEs & Accounting Firms (2026)

 Business owners can focus on operations while professionals manage the financial reporting structure.

-Banks, credit unions, and private lenders often require compilation engagement financial statements in such cases as:
+Banks, credit unions, and private lenders often require compilation engagement financial statements in such cases as the following:

 • Securing a business loan